Baton Rouge, Louisiana Therapists

 Mental Health Resources Available to Baton Rouge Residents

 Finding the right mental health specialist for yourself or a loved one is not an easy task, especially for individuals with low income or no insurance.
-Many organizations such as Capital Area Human Services have sliding scale fees for service in order to make their services affordable to the uninsured.
+Many organizations such as Capital Area Human Services have sliding scale fees for service to make their services affordable to the uninsured.
 CAHS offers programs for adult mental health and addiction, children and adolescent emotional health and substance abuse as well as developmental disabilities.